-Provides access to over 1600 U.S., 430 Canadian, 52 Ontario and 73 global industry market research reports.
+Provides access to over 1700 U.S., 430 Canadian, 427 Ontario (+ other provinces and territories) and 74 global industry market research reports.
 Search for industries by keyword(s) or browse a list of industries defined according to the five digit NAICS (North American Industry Classification System) level.

 Note: Licensed for 20,000 cif downloads per year.
 Systematic downloading is prohibited.
 Numeric database containing records of inorganic crystal structures, with atomic coordinates, published since 1915.
 For organic or organometallic structures, see the Cambridge Crystallographic Structure Database.

 Searchable bibliographic database of over 3,100,000 items of research in economics, including over 2,900,000 that can be downloaded in full-text.
 Covers working papers, articles, and software.
 Part of RePEc (Research Papers in Economics), a large volunteer effort to enhance the free dissemination of research in economics.

 Scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
 Includes journals, conference proceedings, and standards.

 Over 300 e-books published by the IET (Institute of Engineering Technology) on general electrical engineering topics, power system management, control systems, radar, and more.
 All titles are also listed in the library catalogue.